 If you are looking for a home, setting up a live chat or video conference will help both you and the potential host make sure that you are first and foremost, comfortable with each other as people.
 If you have decided it’s a good fit, move on to asking specific questions of a potential host or landlord on topics ranging from payment preferences to pet policies to how you should handle any minor or unexpected home repairs.

-Discuss the home and weigh in on pragmatic considerations from the accommodation space, furnishings, and kids’ toys to towels and bedding.
-If you are letting your home, be sure to specify if things can be cleared out and where to put them if need be.
+Discuss the home and weigh in on pragmatic considerations such as accommodation spaces, furnishings and proximity to town (restaurants, libraries, parks, etc).
+You may also want to ask questions such as how well stocked the kitchen is (will you need to provide your own Keurig machine?) to the availability of kids’ toys, towels and bedding.
+If you are letting your home, be sure to specify if furnishings/home items can be moved around and where to store items if need be.

 Prepare a Contract

-Get a head start with our Home Rental, Home Exchange, & Vehicle Use Agreement Guidelines.
+Get a head start with our Home Rental/Exchange and Vehicle Use Contract Guidelines.

 Members announce a match each time they have had a conversation with another member, checked references and finalized housing arrangements.
 Some people prefer to wait until after their stay is complete to announce a match but others like to take care of it before they travel.

 Matches can be announced from the Messages or Matches dashboard when logged in.
 A Made-a-Match Fee of USD $50 (or the equivalent) is due from each member for every match arranged on SabbaticalHomes.

 Matches and Reviews go hand in hand, and help show other members that you are honest and upfront when making housing arrangements with others.

 Leaving and receiving reviews is an important way to build your reputation as a SabbaticalHomes member.
 Be honest and clear about your experience with other members and help build the integrity of our community.
 Reviews appear in several places on SabbaticalHomes.com such as the reviewee’s and your public profile.